Dominion083/Snake-Game/README.md

 - Comments needed to describe further the purpose of  methods in the interface.
 - Consider grouping related functions in other code in interface.

-Certainly!
-Here's the information for `GameUtil` and `ImageUtil` classes in a README.md format:

 ### `5-Class` :GameUtil
 #### `Description`:Changes position of images through rotation.